chinamike65/hugo-tuolesi/content/book3/book3en.md

 Only the people in Jambudvipa are different, "the last ten years are immeasurable", the initial lifespan is immeasurable years, and at the end of the Five Turbid Ages, ten years old is the longest lifespan, and the lifespan is very, very short.

-Not only is the lifespanvery short, the time of death is unknown.
+Not only is the lifespan very short, the time of death is unknown.

 Some people die as soon as they are born, some die when they are children, or die in middle age or old age, and the time of death is uncertain.